SalzmanA/TwoScale/README.md

 This is the starting point for this repository.
 The idea is to keep pace with fenicsx releases.
 As a result, two updates in quick succession made the library compatible with versions 0.10 and 0.11 without really taking into account the improvements introduced by those versions.
-The current status of the implementation is therefore somewhat unstable (based on the features of version 0.9 but compatible with version 0.11) and is likely to change.
+The current state of implementation is therefore somewhat incomplete (it is based on the features of version 0.9 but is compatible with version 0.11) and is likely to change.

-## Installation
-TODO

 ## reference